How to get a HELOC online

 Many HELOC lenders will allow these documents (along with additional documents for you to review and sign) to be completed completely online.

-An appraisal lets the lender know the estimated value of your home so they can determine your equity—the difference between your home’s value and how much you owe on it.
+An appraisal lets the lender know the estimated value of your home to determine your equity (the difference between your home’s value and how much you owe on it).